ahmedshaaban/Dojo-Madness-Task/README.md

     1. open a new terminal in the same directory and run `virtualenv --distribute --no-site-packages ./venv`
     2. run `source ./venv/bin/activate`
     3. run `pip install -r requirements.pip`
-    4. run `python send.py` (please not if you Interrupt the rabbitmq client session get closed according to the test file you sent earlier)
+    4. run `python send.py` (please not if you Interrupt the python send.py command the rabbitmq client session get closed according to the test file you sent earlier it deleted the exchange)
     5. check the client side
 ----